google/pytype/docs/developers/typegraph.md

 are in scope and the types of those objects at any point in the program.
 The source code for the CFG lives in the `typegraph/` directory.
 It's written in C++ for performance reasons.

-(Note: there is also a Python implementation, `cfg.py` and `cfg_utils.py`, which is no longer used and is not guaranteed to match the semantics of the C++ implementation.)

 ### Typegraph